Thank You (Dido song)

 "Thank You" is a song written and performed by English singer-songwriter Dido.
 The song made its first appearance in 1998 on the soundtrack of the movie Sliding Doors.
-It was later included on Dido's 1999 debut album, No Angel, and was released in September 2000 to mainstream success.
-It was also sampled in the 2000 single "Stan" by Eminem, which helped propel "Thank You" and No Angel to mainstream success.
+It was later included on Dido's 1999 debut album, No Angel, and was released as a single on 18 September 2000.
+The same year, American rapper Eminem sampled the track for his hit single "Stan", which helped propel "Thank You" and No Angel to mainstream success.

-Entering the Billboard Hot 100 at number 80 in January 2001, "Thank You" peaked at number three in April 2001.
-It held that spot for three weeks and became Dido's first and only top-10 single in the United States.
-Additionally, the song reached number one on the Billboard Adult Contemporary, Adult Pop Songs, and Hot Dance Club Songs charts.
-In the United Kingdom, "Thank You" also reached number three, becoming the singer's third top-five single in the United Kingdom.
+"Thank You" peaked at number three on the US Billboard Hot 100 chart in April 2001—becoming Dido's first and only top-10 single in the United States—and topped four other Billboard charts.
+In the United Kingdom, "Thank You" reached number three, becoming the singer's second solo top-five hit in the United Kingdom.
+It topped Canada's airplay charts and peaked at number one in both Croatia and Portugal, entering the top 40 in at least 15 countries worldwide.

-Song information

-Dido wrote the song about the down times of depression and about how she lost her house.
-It remains Dido's biggest hit single in the United States to date, and her only one to reach the top 10 of the Billboard Hot 100.
-"Thank You" was one of the biggest sleeper hits of the year, debuting in January and remaining on the chart until the end of September.
-It spent 40 weeks on the chart, and in November Billboard published that "Thank You" finished as the seventh biggest song of the year.
+Background and composition

+Dido wrote the song about her boyfriend at the time, Bob Page, who she had met in 1995.
+Lyrically, the song focuses on themes of depression, but lines such as "your picture on the wall reminds me that it's not so bad" suggests that love and romance can bring reassurance and encouragement during dark periods for individuals.
+The song first appeared during the end credits of the 1998 movie Sliding Doors.
+A year following the song's inclusion in the soundtrack for the movie, it was included on Dido's debut album, No Angel.

+In 2000, American rapper Eminem sampled the opening verse of "Thank You" on his single "Stan" after he heard the song on the soundtrack album for Sliding Doors, which was given to him by one of his associates.
+As a result of this early success, by 2001, Dido was credited as being "the world's best-selling female music star".

-The song's verses are written in the key of G minor whilst the chorus is in B Major, with a tempo of 80 beats per minute in common time.
+The song's verses are written in the key of G minor with a tempo of 80 beats per minute in common time.
 It follows a chord progression of Gm – Emaj7 – F – B – F/A, and Dido's vocals span from F3 to B4 in the song.